lena-kilian/lena-kilian.github.io/abm/index.md

         return ((self.x_position - other_agent.x_position)**2 +
                 (self.y_position - other_agent.y_position)**2)**0.5
 ```
 Calculating the distances between agents can be useful for a variety of things.
 Here, they were used to indicate whether an agent would `share` their stock with another agent.
-If agent A in within a certain range of agent B (range is defined byt the variable `neighbourhood`), their stocks will average to their mean stock.
+If agent A in within a certain range of agent B (range is defined by the variable `neighbourhood`), their stocks will average to their mean stock.

 ```
     def share(self, neighbourhood):